marcusgoll/cfipros-web/CONTRIBUTING.md

 While we don't have a formal Code of Conduct document yet, we expect all contributors to interact respectfully and constructively.
 Please be mindful of others and help create a positive and welcoming environment for everyone.

+## 📋 Definition of Done

+All contributions to CFIPros must meet our Definition of Done (DoD) criteria before they can be considered complete.
+Our DoD ensures consistent quality across the project and provides clear guidelines for what constitutes completed work.

+The full DoD can be found in [docs/definition-of-done.md](docs/definition-of-done.md).
+In summary, the DoD covers:

+- Requirements fulfillment and acceptance criteria
+- Code quality and implementation standards
+- Testing and verification requirements
+- Documentation and knowledge sharing

+When submitting a PR, you must check all applicable items in the DoD checklist.
+If you need an exception to any DoD criteria, please follow the exceptions process documented in the DoD.

 ## 🌳 Git Branching Strategy

 We follow a Gitflow-like branching model with some simplifications suitable for our project size and team.